OpenEarable/open-earable/README.md

 ## Introduction

 OpenEarable is designed to enable ear-based sensing applications by offering a flexible and open-source hardware platform.
-It incorporates a range of sensors, including a 9-axis inertial measurement unit, an ear canal pressure and temperature sensor, an inward-facing ultrasound microphone, a speaker, a push button, and a controllable LED.
+It incorporates a range of sensors, including a 9-axis inertial measurement unit, an ear canal pressure and temperature sensor, an inward-facing ultrasound microphone, a speaker, a push button, and a controllable RGB LED.
 With these features, OpenEarable provides researchers and developers with the ability to explore various application scenarios.
 For more information visit the [OpenEarable](https://open-earable.teco.edu/) website.

-All interaction with the microcontroller takes place via BLE (Bluetooth Low Energy) with [EdgeML](https://edge-ml.org/) or the provided Dashboard {Dashboard Link}.
+All interaction with the microcontroller takes place via BLE (Bluetooth Low Energy) with [EdgeML](https://edge-ml.org/) or the provided [Dashboard](https://github.com/OpenEarable/dashboard).

-The Open Earable is running the Arduino Nano 33 BLE bootloader with Mbed OS.
+The Open Earable is running the Arduino Nano 33 BLE [bootloader](https://github.com/arduino/ArduinoCore-mbed/tree/main/bootloaders/nano33ble) with Mbed OS.
+Under "resources/Arduino_Nano_33_bootloader" the bootloader binary can be found as well.

 ## Setup

 ### C++ Libraries
-Needed C++ Libraries:
+Needed C++ Libraries to be installed with Arduino:
 - [EdgeML-Arduino](https://github.com/edge-ml/EdgeML-Arduino)
 - [Adafruit_BMP280](https://github.com/adafruit/Adafruit_BMP280_Library)
 - [DFRobot_BMX160](https://github.com/DFRobot/DFRobot_BMX160)